steel-wing/zenbook-duo-hyprland/README.md

 ## Performance
 On my machine, currently, the maximum usage of these scripts (in the form of inotifywait and sensor-monitor calls) is around 23MB (with both screens on).
 It normally sits around 15Mb (when the keyboard is attached).

-## Additional Repos
+## Other Code Being Used
 ### Keyboard Backlight
 Among other things, [this repo](https://github.com/alesya-h/zenbook-duo-2024-ux8406ma-linux/) contains a script called bk.py, which sends usb data over to the keyboard and tells it to light up.
 The script requires `python3` and `pyusb` to be installed.
-It only works while the keyboard is connected, but it does work.
+It only works while the keyboard is connected.
+I have `backlight-increment.sh` keeping track of the state of the keyboard, and `zenbook.conf` makes sure to turn it off and on when you close/open the lid.

 ### On-Screen Keyboard
 I use [wvkbd](https://github.com/jjsullivan5196/wvkbd) as my OSK.
 You're free to alter the keyboard in `osk-toggle.sh` to your own selection.
 To install `wvkbd-deskintl`, you'll have to download the repository and build it yourself.
-The repo has instructions on how to do this.
+The repo has instructions on how to do this, as well as instructions on how to theme it.

 ### Battery Health
 I use [asus-battery-health](https://github.com/sakibulalikhan/asus-battery-health) to limit charging to 80%, following Asus' default settings.
+The script only needs to be run once, and it will limit charging from that point onwards.

 ### Touchscreen Gestures
 Hyprland supports plugins, and the [hyprgrass](https://github.com/horriblename/hyprgrass) plugin lets you perform gestures to run commands.
 I use it to bring up the keyboard, move between workspaces, and alter volume, brightness, etc.